Employee Safety: Don’t Forget These 5 Leadership Strategies

 A case study from NCBI revealed the 5 main dimensions of leadership safety behaviours (LSB).
 This data was collected from 305 miners in China using questionnaires.

-5 Dimentions of Leadership Safety Behaviours (LSB)
+5 Dimensions of Leadership Safety Behaviours (LSB)

 • Management Commitment